Deyda/Microsoft/FSLogix/FSLogixMigration/README.md

 `PS C:\>Convert-UPDProfile -ProfilePath "C:\Users\UserDisk1.vhd" -Target "\\Server\FSLogixProfiles$" -MaxVHDSize 20 -VHDLogicalSectorSize 512 -VHD -IncludeRobocopyDetails -LogPath C:\temp\Log.txt`

 The example above will take the User1 profile, create a VHD with a max size of 20GB, Sector Size 512, and copy the source profiles to their respective destinations. /TEE will be added to Robocopy parameters, and a Log will be generated at C:\Temp\Log.txt

+# Troubleshoot

+If you received the following error message:

+`Unable to resolve package source ‘https://www.powershellgallery.com/api/v2’`

+Solution:

+Run PowerShell as Administrator and run the following command to force to use TLS1.2 protocol

+`[Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12`